openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 See also: [Jan 2017: Functions as a Service (FaaS)](https://blog.alexellis.io/functions-as-a-service/)

-The first time I integrated OpenFaaS into GitLab was through the use of a `.gitlab-ci.yml` file, but in fall 2018 I lead efforts to build a deeper integration for functions so that users wouldn't have to worry about maintaining individual build pipelines for their functions and stateless microservices.
+The first time I integrated OpenFaaS into GitLab was through the use of a `.gitlab-ci.yml` file, but in fall 2018 I led efforts to build a deeper integration for functions so that users wouldn't have to worry about maintaining individual build pipelines for their functions and stateless microservices.
 That's where OpenFaaS Cloud started and it's what we'll be using today along with the `ofc-bootstrap` installation tool.

 ![OpenFaaS multi-cloud portability](/images/openfaas-cloud-gitlab/ofc-infra-layer.png)